App Volumes architecture

 The Azure Marketplace workflow automation allows you to create new Azure file shares or use existing file shares.

-- Choosing to use existing file shares, will require the administrator to add the file shares are part of the post installation tasks once the App Volumes Manager server is provisioned and logged into the Admin UI.
+- Choosing to use existing file shares will require the administrator to add the file shares are part of the post installation tasks once the App Volumes Manager server is provisioned and logged into the admin console.

 App Volumes with Amazon WorkSpaces Core & AppStream 2.0